- 7 Best Beginner Fly Reels of 2023 – Buyers’ Guide - 24. February 2023

 You can either use a tapered leader out of the box.
 The other option is to create your own tapered leader by connecting pieces of tippets of different diameters.
 The connection can be made with a blood knot that ensures the necessary stability.
 As a rule of thumb a leader typically has a length of 9 feet.

-A fly fishing tippet is typically the thinnest part of your setup.
+A tippet is typically the thinnest part of your setup.
 The thinner the tippet the less visible it is for the fish.
 On the other hand you always have to choose a diameter strong enough to handle the species you are after.

 You can either attach a piece of tippet to a leader using a tippet ring.
 This enables you to cover different situations with the same leader by just exchanging the tippet.
-If you are fishing with a streamer you can also attach the tippet directly to your fly line.
+If you are fishing with a streamer you can also attach the tippet directly to your line.

 Why you Should Use a Fly Fishing Tippet